 The Wild Tangle

-I paint over these images with rice, drawing upon narratives surrounding women’s hair in mythologies, religions and history.
-In these stories, hair often becomes a portal to hidden realms or a source of sustenance and energy.
-Through my overpainting, the narratives are translated into an imitation of primitive pattern.
-Rice, a symbol closely related to the East Asian body, becomes the blood and flesh that reanimates these patterns, resurrecting the underlying oriental symbols with a visceral sensation.
+I paint over these images with rice, drawing upon narratives surrounding women’s hair in western mythologies,religions and history.
+In these stories, hair becomes a portal to hidden realms or a source of sustenance and energy.
+I extract key visual elements from the narratives and translate them into hieroglyphical patterns.
+Rice, a symbol of the East Asian body, becomes the blood and flesh that reanimates these patterns, resurrecting the underlying oriental symbols with a visceral sensation.

-I paint over these images with rice, drawing upon narratives surrounding women’s hair in mythologies, religions and history.
-In these stories, hair often becomes a portal to hidden realms or a source of sustenance and energy.
-Through my overpainting, the narratives are translated into an imitation of primitive pattern.
-Rice, a symbol closely related to the East Asian body, becomes the blood and flesh that reanimates these patterns, resurrecting the underlying oriental symbols with a visceral sensation.
+I paint over these images with rice, drawing upon narratives surrounding women’s hair in western mythologies,religions and history.
+In these stories, hair becomes a portal to hidden realms or a source of sustenance and energy.
+I extract key visual elements from the narratives and translate them into hieroglyphical patterns.
+Rice, a symbol of the East Asian body, becomes the blood and flesh that reanimates these patterns, resurrecting the underlying oriental symbols with a visceral sensation.